Laporte rule: Optical properties of transition metal complexes

 The allowedness of d-d bands arises because the centre of symmetry for these chromophores is disrupted for various reasons.
-The Jahn–Teller effect is one such cause.
 Complexes are not perfectly symmetric all the time.
 Transitions that occur as a result of an asymmetrical vibration of a molecule are called vibronic transitions, such as those caused by vibronic coupling.
 Through such asymmetric vibrations, transitions are weakly allowed.

 The Laporte rule is powerful because it applies to complexes that deviate from idealized Oh symmetry.
 For example, the d-d transitions for [Cr(NH3)5Cl]2+ are weak (ε < 100) even though the complex is only of C4v symmetry.
+This is because the Jahn-Teller distortion removes Oh symmetry, but does not affect centrosymmetry; the complex still has a centre of inversion.

 The Laporte rule helps explain the intense colors often observed for the tetrahedral complexes.
 The tetrahedral point group lacks the inversion operation, so the Laporte rule does not apply.
 Illustrative of this effect are the disparate extinction coefficients for octahedral vs tetrahedral complexes of Co(II).
 For [Co(H2O)6]2+, which is pink, ε ≈ 10.
 For [CoCl4]2-, which is deep blue, ε ≈ 600.